Acorns

 For children in early years education, there is an emphasis on learning through play and independent activities that run alongside.
 This is designed to develop the foundation skills that the children need in order to develop as successful learners.
 Therefore, equal relevance is given to the development of social and emotional skills, as well as phonics, writing and number development.

 A typical day for the children in the Acorns class is made up of many different elements: speaking and listening, phonics, reading and writing activities, stories, poetry, art and craft, developing mathematical and scientific skills and knowledge, religious education, P.E. and music.
-With our new inquiry based curriculum this is now focussed around a question.
+With our new inquiry based curriculum this is now focused around a question.
 This is explored through different activities and lessons.
 During these sessions more questions arise from the children and our learning is directed by them.
-A knowledge organiser with some of the areas covered will be available for parents further down this page, with the progression of skills and correct vocabulary clearly explained.
-This way parents have an insight into the children's learning and can help at home.
+Knowledge organisers with some of the areas covered will be available for parents further down this page, with the progression of skills and correct vocabulary clearly explained.
+This way parents have an insight into the children’s learning and can help at home.

 The security offered by the firm yet happy setting of our Acorns class enables the children’s educational foundations to be established.

-Our focus question is:
+Our focus for term 4 is: Space

 Staff

-Class teacher: Miss Bolton
+Class Teacher: Miss Bolton

 Reminders